cyndis/qmlrs/README.md

 ## Licensing

-The code in this library is licensed under both the MIT license and the Apache License (version 2.0).
+The code in this library is dual-licensed under the MIT license and the Apache License (version 2.0).
 See LICENSE-APACHE and LICENSE-MIT for details.